 Do you want to be a part of the change you want to see in the world?
 At Scouts Canada our Vision is “Canadian youth making a meaningful contribution to creating a better world.”
 For more than 100 years, Scouts Canada has brought a world of adventure, outdoor experience, friendship and fun to 17 million Canadian youth and we need passionate people who share our Mission to develop well-rounded youth better prepared for success in the world.

-Scouts Canada is seeking a Property Operations Manager to join our Property Operations Team, this position will report into one of our Service Centre’s located in either: Ottawa, GTA, Calgary, or Vancouver.
+Scouts Canada is seeking a Property Operations Manager to join our Property Operations Team, this position will report into one of our Service Centre’s located in Ottawa.

 Specifically, you will be responsible for:

 - Maintain working relationships with Operations Managers in support of implementation of Scouts Canada’s Property Standards program.